-COSC = external capacitor in pF
+Cosc = external capacitor in pF

-$C{STRAY}$ = stray capacitance from OSC1 to GND in pF, typically 2pF
+CSTRAY = stray capacitance from OSC1 to GND in pF, typically 2pF

-For OSC = 4MHz, ROSC is $10k\Omega$ and COSC is 56pF.
+For OSC = 4MHz, R{OSC} is 10k Ω and C{OSC} is 56pF.

 The effective value of COSC includes not only the actual external capacitor used, but also the stray capacitance from OSC1 to GND.
-This capacitance is usually in the 1pF to 5pF range, depending on the layout used.
+This capacitance is usually in the 1pF-to-5pF range, depending on the layout used.

-The allowed range of fOSC is 2MHz to 8MHz.
-If fOSC is set too high, the internal oscillator can stop working.
-An internal fail-safe circuit monitors the multiplex clock and detects a slow or nonworking multiplex clock is detected, an internal fail-safe oscillator generates a replacement clock of about 200kHz.
+The allowed range of fosc is 2MHz to 8MHz.
+If fosc is set too high, the internal oscillator can stop working.
+An internal fail-safe circuit monitors the multiplex clock and detects a slow or nonworking multiplex clock.
+When a slow or nonworking multiplex clock is detected, an internal fail-safe oscillator generates a replacement clock of about 200kHz.
 This backup clock ensures that the VFD is not damaged by the multiplex operation halting inadvertently.
-The scan rate for 16 digits is about 15Hz in fail-safe mode, and flickers.
+The scan rate for 16 digits is about 15Hz in fail-safe mode, and the display flickers.
 A flickering display is a good indication that there is a problem with the multiplex clock.